 Kona coffee may be more perfectly proportioned than any other coffee bean.
-This balance comes from Hawaii's famous afternoon shade, which protects the coffee plant from the tropical sun.
+This balance comes from Hawaii's famous afternoon shade, that protects the coffee plants from the hot tropical sun.
 Kona offers a clean, mild, mellow coffee with just enough acidity to round off the cup.
+Kona coffees are not all the same.
+They require "cupping" to determine their quality, just like every other coffee.
+Also, once you find a source, you must make certain that it's the pure, real deal - like we have here: Kona Pure!

 Hawaiian coffees are grown on new (geologically speaking) volcanic soil in a tropical paradise that is cooled by a gentle Kona breeze.
 These perfect conditions produce a coffee that is equally perfect in many aspects.